MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-231-Railroad-Safety-Appliance-Standards/section-231.1.md

 (ii) Outside edge of brake wheel shall be not less than 4 inches from a vertical plane parallel with end of car and passing through the inside face of knuckle when closed with coupler horn against the buffer block or end sill.

-(iii) Top brake-shaft support shall be fastened with not less than1/2-inch bolts or rivets.
+(iii) Top brake-shaft support shall be fastened with not less than 1/2-inch bolts or rivets.
 (See plate A.)

 ![](/graphics/ec01ap91.005.gif)